staticaland/ai/.github/instructions/terraform-module-invocation.instructions.md

 * **From UX and Cognitive Science, it respects the need for Consistency and Predictability.** Just as a consistent UI design allows users to navigate new screens intuitively, a consistent ordering within all `module` calls across a project allows developers to understand a module's purpose and configuration without having to mentally re-parse the structure each time.
 This predictability is a critical factor in creating a maintainable and scalable codebase.

+* **From User Experience (UX) Design, it implements the Principle of Progressive Disclosure.** This principle dictates that to prevent overwhelming a user, an interface should only present the essential information and actions upfront.
+More advanced, complex, or less frequently used options should be hidden, accessible only when a user explicitly chooses to reveal them.
+It's about managing complexity by presenting information in layers.
+The prescribed order for a module block is a direct implementation of Progressive Disclosure: Layer 1 (The Essentials) forces you to confront the most critical information first—source, version, and core identity variables.
+Layer 2 (The Configuration) progressively discloses the detailed configuration arguments that define how the module behaves.
+Layer 3 (The Advanced Options) reveals the least common and most complex options like `providers` and `depends_on`.
+By following this order, the module block doesn't overwhelm the reader with every possible input at once, creating an ordered journey from high-level identity to low-level implementation details.

 ---

 ## The Prescribed Order of Invocation